-A minor in applied exercise science may be completed by undergraduates majoring in NS-CHE, HBHS, and NS-CALS.
+A minor in applied exercise science may be completed by Division of Nutritional Sciences undergraduates majoring in NS-CHE, NS-CALS, HBHS, GPHS-CHE or GPHS-CALS.
 The minor is completed through Ithaca College’s Department of Exercise and Sport Sciences, School of Health Sciences and Human Performance.
 This program is helpful to students seeking positions in nutrition and physical fitness or pursuing careers in sports medicine and related fields.
 Students can choose to complete all the requirements for the minor or take some courses as long as they have met the course prerequisites.

 The applied exercise science minor requires 11 credit hours of specified course work beyond the requirements for the other majors.
-Exercise science students are required to take both NS 3410, lecture, 3cr and NS 3420, laboratory, 2cr of Human Anatomy and Physiology.
+Exercise science students are required to take both the NS 3410, Human Anatomy and Physiology lecture (4 cr., Spring) and the NS 3420 Human Anatomy and Physiology laboratory (2 cr., Spring) before they may enroll in the courses at Ithaca College.
 The 2 credits for NS 3420 may be used towards the upper level nutrition course requirement (NS major) or biology electives (HBHS majors).
-The following courses are taken at Ithaca College (IC):
+After completing the pre-requisite courses at Cornell, the following courses are then taken at Ithaca College (IC):

 Careful planning of course schedules is required to complete the applied exercise science minor in addition to the nutrition major.
 The calendars of the two colleges do not always coincide.
 Students are responsible for arranging their schedules, vacations, and transportation to complete the requirements of the Ithaca College courses.
 Travel between the campuses is possible by the city bus or by car pooling with other students.